 Phase 1: Establish legal residency in a territorial jurisdiction

 Move your permanent residency (not necessarily citizenship) to a territorial country — your legal home and the place your business is genuinely managed.
-In practice that means applying for the relevant residency visa (Panama’s Friendly Nations Visa and Malaysia’s MM2H are common routes), obtaining a national ID or residency certificate, opening a local bank account, and registering a real business address.
+In practice that means applying for the relevant residency visa (Panama’s Friendly Nations Visa and Malaysia’s MM2H are common routes, both now carrying substantial financial requirements — and note that an immigration permit is not the same thing as tax residency, which is certified separately by the tax authority), obtaining a national ID or tax residency certificate, opening a local bank account, and registering a real business address.
 This residency becomes the anchor every later structure references.

 Phase 2: Structure your business for genuine source separation